-Any funds raised will go directly to my treatment, or to immunotherapy research if I should not be able to continue.
+Please also note that any funds raised will be subject to audit and will go directly to my treatment, or to immunotherapy research if I should not be able to continue.